Bakry13/PlaywrightFramework/README.md

 * Reading from different types of files (json format, csv and excel sheets)

 #### 3- Running in different environments
-* Adding an option to pass the environemnt value through CLI
+* Adding an option to pass the environment value through CLI
 * Adjustment of the baseURL in code and config file according to the running environment
 * Adjustment of different data files according to the running environment